Services

 Manuscript Evaluation

 You’ll receive a three- to six-page report, plus selective margin notes, on substantive issues such as organization, substantiation, gaps in logic, repetition, transitions, and flow (and plot and character development for fiction).
 I also note problem patterns and, of course, what’s going right in the manuscript.
 No changes are made to the manuscript itself.
-My notes and report won’t call out every example, but you’ll be armed to go back in and make changes throughout the manuscript based on my suggestions — or not.
+My notes and report won’t call out every example, but you’ll be prepared to go back in and make changes throughout the manuscript based on my suggestions — or not.
 After all, it’s your work!
 This process allows you to fix problems or rewrite sections of the manuscript before investing in a comprehensive copy edit.

 Proofreading